Popidge/personal-site/README.md

 Initial commit of site and content with default styling

-TODO 13/03/2033: Update built-in theme styling with custon styling, create github-pages repo for site that deploys static pages,
+TODO 13/03/2033: Update built-in theme styling with custom styling